Three characterizations of a self-similar aperiodic 2-dimensional subshift: A self-similar symbolic dynamical system

-\subsection{Self-similarity of the subshift $\Xcal_{\Pcal_\Ucal,R_\Ucal}$}
+\subsection{Self-similarity of the subshift $\Xcal_{\Pcal_\Zcal,R_\Zcal}$}

-In this section, we induce the topological partition $\Pcal_\Ucal$ until the process loops.
+In this section, we induce the topological partition $\Pcal_\Zcal$ until the process loops.
 We need two induction steps before obtaining a topological partition which is self-induced.

-The proof contains SageMath code using the \texttt{slabbe} optional package \cite{labbe_slabbe_0_6_1_2020} to reproduce the computation of the induced partitions and $2$-dimensional morphisms.
-The algorithm of the method \texttt{induced\_transformation} and \texttt{induced\_partition} are available in \cite{labbe_induction_2020}.
+The proof contains SageMath code using the \texttt{slabbe} optional package \cite{labbe_slabbe_0_7_6_2023} to reproduce the computation of the induced partitions and $2$-dimensional morphisms.
+The algorithm of the method \texttt{induced\_transformation} and \texttt{induced\_partition} are available in \cite{MR4347332}.

-\begin{proof}[Proof of Theorem~\ref{thm:main-theorem} (ii)] First, we define the golden mean \texttt{phi} as an element of a number field defined by a quadratic polynomial which is more efficient when doing arithmetic operations and comparisons.
-We also import the necessary functions. \begin{sageverbatim} sage: z = polygen(QQ, "z") sage: K.<phi> = NumberField(z**2-z-1, "phi", embedding=RR(1.6)) sage: from slabbe import PolyhedronExchangeTransformation as PET sage: from slabbe.arXiv_1903_06137 import self_similar_19_atoms_partition \end{sageverbatim} The proof uses Proposition~\ref{prop:orbit-preimage} two times to induce both the vertical and horizontal actions, starting with the vertical action.
-We begin with the lattice $\Gamma_0=\Z^2$, the partition $\Pcal_\Ucal$, the coding map $\sccode_0:\R^2/\Gamma_0\to\A_0$, the alphabet $\A_0=\Zrange{18}$ and $\Z^2$-action $R_\Ucal$ defined on $\torus^2$ as shown below. \begin{sageverbatim} sage: Gamma0 = matrix.column([(1,0), (0,1)]) sage: PU = self_similar_19_atoms_partition() sage: RUe1 = PET.toral_translation(Gamma0, vector((phi^-2,0))) sage: RUe2 = PET.toral_translation(Gamma0, vector((0,phi^-2))) \end{sageverbatim}
+\begin{proof}[Proof of Theorem~\ref{thm:main-theoremB}] First, we define the golden mean \texttt{phi} as an element of a number field defined by a quadratic polynomial which is more efficient when doing arithmetic operations and comparisons.
+We also import the necessary functions. \begin{sagecommandlinetcb} \begin{sagecommandline} sage: z = polygen(QQ, "z") sage: K.<phi> = NumberField(z**2-z-1, "phi", embedding=RR(1.6)) sage: from slabbe import PolyhedronExchangeTransformation as PET sage: from slabbe.arXiv_1903_06137 import self_similar_19_atoms_partition \end{sagecommandline} \end{sagecommandlinetcb} The proof uses Proposition~\ref{prop:orbit-preimage} two times to induce both the vertical and horizontal actions, starting with the vertical action.
+We begin with the lattice $\Gamma_0=\Z^2$, the partition $\Pcal_\Zcal$, the coding map $\sccode_0:\R^2/\Gamma_0\to\Acal_0$, the alphabet $\Acal_0=\Zrange{15}$ and $\Z^2$-action $R_\Zcal$ defined on $\torus^2$ as shown below. \begin{sagecommandlinetcb} \begin{sagecommandline} sage: Gamma0 = matrix.column([(1,0), (0,1)]) sage: PU = self_similar_19_atoms_partition() sage: merge_dict = {0:0, 1:1, 2:2, 3:3, 4:4, 5:5, 6:6, 7:6, 8:7, 9:8, 10:9, ....: 11:10, 12:11, 13:11, 14:12, 15:12, 16:13, 17:14, 18:15} sage: PZ = PU.merge_atoms(merge_dict) sage: RZe1 = PET.toral_translation(Gamma0, vector((phi^-2,0))) sage: RZe2 = PET.toral_translation(Gamma0, vector((0,phi^-2))) \end{sagecommandline} \end{sagecommandlinetcb}